projectacrn/acrn-hypervisor/doc/tutorials/docbuild.rst

 sphinx build system creates document cache information that attempts to expedite documentation rebuilds, but occasionally can cause an unexpected error or warning to be generated.
-Doing a ``make clean`` to create a clean generation environent and a ``make html`` again generally cleans this up.
+Doing a ``make clean`` to create a clean generation environment and a ``make html`` again generally cleans this up.

 The ``read-the-docs`` theme is installed as part of the ``requirements.txt`` list above.
 Tweaks to the standard